MileHacker Logo

 Accessibility Advisory

-Travelers with mobility challenges must plan carefully, communicate their needs ahead of time with hotels, and consider private transport or a companion.
+Travelers with mobility challenges must plan carefully, communicate their needs in advance with hotels, and consider private transport or a companion.

 Sustainable & Responsible Travel